seal-codes/pitch/pages/09-how-it-works.md

 <!--
 Here's how simple it is: Upload your document, login with a social account you already have - Google, GitHub, whatever you use - and get your digital seal.
 That's it.
 No private keys, no certificates, no technical complexity.
 The seal embeds directly into your document as a QR code that anyone can verify.

+[SHORT VERSION] Here's how simple seal.codes is: Upload your document, login with a social account you already have, get your digital seal.
+No private keys, no certificates, no complexity.
 -->